What Is the Meaning of Galatians 2:20? Crucified With Christ?

 John 3:16 explains, “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”

-God did not make this decision begrudgingly.
+God did not make that decision begrudgingly.

 Notice Isaiah 53:10: “Yet it pleased the LORD to bruise Him; He has put Him to grief.”

-What was Christ’s motive for giving Himself for us?
+And what was Christ’s motive for giving Himself for us?
 Love.

 Christianity summarized in one verse